Skip to main content

 How Highlands Adult & Community Charter School Compares

-Highlands Adult & Community Charter School directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 82/100 is 8 points above the Education category average.
-The organization holds 10.5 months of operating reserves, indicating strong financial stability.
+Highlands Adult & Community Charter School earns a NonprofitTruth efficiency grade of A (90/100).
+That is 26 points above the Education category average.
+Compensation for current officers and key employees represents 0.44% of total revenue.
+The organization holds 10.5 months of operating reserves, indicating strong financial cushion.

 Financials